YoRyan/open-nec/Docs/for-players/index.md

 # Driving on the NEC

 All locomotives upgraded by the Open NEC Project include fully functional safety systems that are turned *on* by default.
+These systems are fully compatible with any of the various renditions of the Northeast Corridor, so a modded AEM-7, for example, can drive on the New Haven Line and the North Jersey Coast Line with fully functional ATC and ACSES.

-In addition, locomotives will permanently cut their power if they enter a section of track incompatible with their source of power—for example, in the event that an AEM-7 enters a section without overhead catenary.
+Power change signals have also been implemented across the board, so locomotives will permanently cut their power if they enter a section of track incompatible with their source of power—for example, in the event that an AEM-7 enters a section without overhead catenary.

 To operate a train safely on the Northeast Corridor, you need to be familiar with the following systems: